Hausa people: Literature

-Hausa Language has been written in modified Arabic script, known as Ajami,since pre-colonial times.The earliest Hausa Ajami manuscript with reliable date is the Ruwayar Annabi Musa by the Kano scholar Abdullah Suka, who lived in the sixteen hundreds.
+Hausa Language has been written in modified Arabic script, known as Ajami, since pre-colonial times.
+The earliest Hausa Ajami manuscript with reliable date is the Ruwayar Annabi Musa by the Kano scholar Abdullah Suka, who lived in the 1600s.
 This manuscript may be seen in the collection of the Jos Museum.
-Other well-known scholars and saints of the Sufi order from Katsina, Danmarna and Danmasani have been composing Ajami and Arabic poetry from much earlier times also in the sixteen hundreds.
-Gradually, increasing number of Hausa Ajami manuscripts were written which increased in volume through the Eighteenth and Nineteenth Centuries and continuing into the twentieth.
-With the Nineteenth Century witnessing even more impetus due to the Usman dan Fodio Islamic reform, himself a copious writer who encouraged literacy and scholarship, for both men and women, as a result of which several of his daughters emerged as scholars and writers.
+Other well-known scholars and saints of the Sufi order from Katsina, Danmarina and Danmasani have been composing Ajami and Arabic poetry from much earlier times also in the 1600s.
+Gradually, increasing number of Hausa Ajami manuscripts were written, which increased in volume through the eighteenth and nineteenth centuries and continuing into the twentieth century.
+With the nineteenth century witnessing even more impetus due to the Usman dan Fodio Islamic reform, himself a copious writer who encouraged literacy and scholarship, for both men and women, as a result of which several of his daughters emerged as scholars and writers.
 Ajami book publishing today has become greatly surpassed by romanized Hausa, or Boko, publishing.

 A modern literary movement led by female Hausa writers has grown since the late 1980s when writer Balaraba Ramat Yakubu came to popularity.
 In time, the writers spurred a unique genre known as Kano market literature — so named because the books are often self-published and sold in the markets of Nigeria.
 The subversive nature of these novels, which are often romantic and family dramas that are otherwise hard to find in the Hausa tradition and lifestyle, have made them popular, especially among female readers.
 The genre is also referred to as littattafan soyayya, or "love literature."